Do You Need an Elder Care Lawyer Experienced in NJ Medicaid?

 Actual Client Testimonial

 My husband and I were together for almost twenty (20) years.
 We met with Mr. Niemann to have our Wills, Powers of Attorneys and Healthcare Directives prepared.
-Mr. Niemann was insistent that we have a Comprehensive Power of Attorney, Healthcare Directive and Living Will to protect us in the event that either one of us became sick.
+Mr. Niemann was insistent that we have a Comprehensive Power of Attorney, Healthcare Directive and Living Will to protect us if either one of us became sick.
 Recently, my husband passed after a sudden illness.
 Thank Goodness for the Healthcare Directive and Power of Attorney prepared by Mr. Niemann.
 I submitted the documents to the attending physician who promised to honor their terms and purposes.
 It saved me from possible anguish in case there was a disagreement as to whether life support should or should not be continued.
 I now better understand the benefit to having a Power of Attorney and Healthcare Directive and am appreciative of Mr. Niemann’s advice concerning the importance of these documents.

 I have agreed to sponsor this testimonial because I know firsthand the importance of having a Power of Attorney and Healthcare Directive when faced with an unexpected personal or family emergency.